-No, the airplane wings cannot fall off from turbulence.
-Airliner wings are built, tested and certified to stay attached to your airplane at stress levels way beyond any stress they will ever be subject to during any flight.
+No, the airplane wings will not fall off from turbulence.
+Airliner wings are built, tested, and certified to stay attached to your airplane at stress levels way beyond any stress they will ever be subject to during any flight.

 Be aware that every airliner wing is designed to flex normally.
 This normal flexing of the wing serves several benefits.
 One such benefit includes decreasing the effect of turbulence.